-- 20 An entity shall disclose the following items of income, expense, gains or losses either on the face of the financial statements or in the notes: - (a) net gains or net losses on: - (i) financial assets or financial liabilities at fair value through profit or loss, showing separately those on financial assets or financial liabilities designated as such upon initial recognition, and those on financial assets or financial liabilities that are classified as held for trading in accordance with SB-FRS 39; - (ii) available-for-sale financial assets, showing separately the amount of gain or loss recognised directly in equity during the period and the amount removed from equity and recognised in profit or loss for the period; - (iii) held-to-maturity investments; - (iv) loans and receivables; and - (v) financial liabilities measured at amortised cost; - (b) total interest income and total interest expense (calculated using the effective interest method) for financial assets or financial liabilities that are not at fair value through profit or loss;
+- An entity shall disclose the following items of income, expense, gains or losses either in the statement of comprehensive income or in the notes: - (a) net gains or net losses on: - (i) financial assets or financial liabilities measured at fair value through profit or loss, showing separately those on financial assets or financial liabilities designated as such upon initial recognition, and those on financial assets or financial liabilities that are classified as held for trading in accordance with SB-FRS 39; - (ii) available-for-sale financial assets, showing separately the amount of gain or loss recognised in other comprehensive income during the period and the amount reclassified from equity to profit or loss for the period; - (iii) held-to-maturity investments; - (iv) loans and receivables; and - (v) financial liabilities measured at amortised cost. - (b) total interest income and total interest expense (calculated using the effective interest method) for financial assets that are measured at amortised cost or financial liabilities not at fair value through profit or loss. - (c) fee income and expense (other than amounts included in determining the effective interest rate) arising from:

-- (c) fee income and expense (other than amounts included in determining the effective interest rate) arising from: - (i) financial assets or financial liabilities that are not at fair value through profit or loss; and - (ii) trust and other fiduciary activities that result in the holding or investing of assets on behalf of individuals, trusts, retirement benefit plans, and other institutions; - (d) interest income on impaired financial assets accrued in accordance with paragraph AG93 of SB-FRS 39; and - (e) the amount of any impairment loss for each class of financial asset.
+- (i) financial assets measured at amortised cost or financial liabilities that are not at fair value through profit or loss; and - (ii) trust and other fiduciary activities that result in the holding or investing of assets on behalf of individuals, trusts, retirement benefit plans, and other institutions. - (d) interest income on impaired financial assets accrued in accordance with paragraph AG93 of SB-FRS 39; and - (e) the amount of any impairment loss for each class of financial asset.